mfkiwl/erlangnetwork-gnsslib-sdr/README.md

 License
 -------------------------------------------------------------------------------
+Private Uses are permitted but commercial uses are restricted.
 See LICENSE file.

-Private Uses are permitted but commercial uses are restricted.
+Generally speaking, a dual-license is applied here.
+Creative Common License is applied in the first priority.
+If a certain clause of the creative common license is inapplicable due to related law and regulations, the corresponding clause from GPL 3.0 license will be applied.